Voice Studio

 Group Masterclass

-“Mr. Laine helped me tremendously in the two years I took lessons from him.
+“Dr. Laine helped me tremendously in the two years I took lessons from him.
 He taught me techniques that helped improve my tone and range and gave me a wide variety of song styles to practice and learn.
 He helped me prepare for numerous auditions, from All-State to musical theatre.
 I always looked forward to lessons with him!”

 — Hannah K.

-“Through the process of working with Mr. Laine, I learned valuable skills in musicality, vocal technique, and practice efficiency, which I can apply to my focus as an instrumental music major now.
+“Through the process of working with Dr. Laine, I learned valuable skills in musicality, vocal technique, and practice efficiency, which I can apply to my focus as an instrumental music major now.
 He is understanding, positive, critical, and instructional in all the best ways!”

 — Madelyn P.

-“During my time as a student in Mr. Laine’s voice studio, I not only learned how to better understand my own voice but also how to better understand the mechanics of singing.
-Mr. Laine taught me how a “vocal break” isn’t a bad thing but rather tells us where we naturally switch between head voice and chest voice.
+“During my time as a student in Dr. Laine’s voice studio, I not only learned how to better understand my own voice but also how to better understand the mechanics of singing.
+Dr. Laine taught me how a “vocal break” isn’t a bad thing but rather tells us where we naturally switch between head voice and chest voice.
 I learned to blend the registers, resulting in a more full singing voice rather than a breathy sound.
-Mr. Laine also taught me how to be physically engaged in my singing: instead of standing still as a board, you bend your knees a bit and give yourself a solid base, grounding your tone and breath support.
-I enjoyed being his student and recommend Mr. Laine to anybody wanting to grow in their ability as a singer.”
+Dr. Laine also taught me how to be physically engaged in my singing: instead of standing still as a board, you bend your knees a bit and give yourself a solid base, grounding your tone and breath support.
+I enjoyed being his student and recommend Dr. Laine to anybody wanting to grow in their ability as a singer.”

 — Rebekah B.